-As described under "-Outstanding Senior Revenue Bonds and Senior Parity Obligations -Senior Parity Obligations," in MayJune 2022, Metropolitan entered into a short-term revolving credit facility pursuant to which Metropolitan may issue senior lien short-term notes from time-to-time, bearing interest at a variable rate, and payable on parity with Metropolitan's Senior Revenue Bonds.
+As described under "-Outstanding Senior Revenue Bonds and Senior Parity Obligations-Senior Parity Obligations," in June 2022 March 2024, Metropolitan entered into a revolving credit facility Short-Term Revolving Credit Facility pursuant to which Metropolitan may issue senior lien short-term notes from time-to-time, bearing interest at a variable rate, and payable on parity with Metropolitan's Senior Revenue Bonds.
+As of April 1, 2024, \$176,400,000 of senior lien short-term notes were outstanding under such Short-Term Revolving Credit Facility.
+A portion of the outstanding senior lien short-term notes are being refunded with proceeds of Metropolitan's Water Revenue Refunding Bonds, 2024 Series A (the "2024A Bonds").